Skip to Content

 DIY Pizza Peel - 12.2 - Disc Sander

-Finally, I finished off with my orbital sander.
+Finally, I finished sanding with my orbital sander on the top and bottom.

 DIY Pizza Peel - 12.3 - Orbital Rough Sanding